-Here are six of the 12 stocks that qualified the screening:
+Here are six stocks that qualified the screening:

-MetLife, Inc. MET, a leading financial services company, currently has a Zacks Rank #2 and a Value Score of A. It has a 3-5 year EPS growth rate of 12.6%.
+Germany based pharma giant Bayer Aktiengesellschaft BAYRY currently has a Zacks Rank #1 and a Value Score of A. It has a 3-5 year EPS growth rate of 10.51%.

-Gulfport Energy Corporation GPOR is engaged in the acquisition, exploration, development and production of oil and natural gas properties in North America.
-The company has a Zacks Rank #2 and a Value Score of A. It has a 3-5 year EPS growth rate of 13.5%.
+JinkoSolar Holding Co., Ltd. JKS, a solar product manufacturer company, has a Zacks Rank #2 and a Value Score of B. It has a 3-5 year EPS growth rate of 20%.

-Barclays PLC BCS, a major global banking and financial services company, has a projected 3-5 year EPS growth rate of 19.5%.
-It currently has a Zacks Rank #2 and a Value Score of A.
+Legg Mason, Inc. LM, a global asset management firm, has a projected 3-5 year EPS growth rate of 17.4%.
+It currently has a Zacks Rank #2 and a Value Score of B.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.